kpdhulipala/terraform-provider-equinix/docs/resources/equinix_network_device.md

 * `wan_interafce_id` - (Optional) Specify the WAN/SSH interface id.
 If not specified, default
 WAN/SSH interface for a given device type will be used.
-* `vendor_configuration` - (Optional) Map of vendor specific configuration parameters for a device (controller1, activationKey, managementType, siteId, systemIpAddress)
+* `vendor_configuration` - (Optional) Map of vendor specific configuration parameters for a device (controller1, activationKey, managementType, siteId, systemIpAddress, private_address, private_cidr_mask, private_gateway, license_key, license_id)
 * `ssh-key` - (Optional) Definition of SSH key that will be provisioned on a device (max one key).
 See [SSH Key](#ssh-key) below for more details.
 * `secondary_device` - (Optional) Definition of secondary device for redundant